mjknj18/Global-City-Latitude-Analysis/README.md

 1. Create a navigation bar with a header, a dropdown menu containing links to each visualization page, and links to the comparison and data pages.
 2. Create a content card with a project summary, as well as links to the associated web API and GitHub repository.
 3. Create a content card with all four visualizations, where each is also a link to its associated visualization page.
+4. Add HTML code to allow page presentation to adapt based on browser screen size.

 ### Visualization Pages

 1. Create a navigation bar with a header, a dropdown menu containing links to each visualization page, and links to the comparison and data pages.
 2. Create a content card with the featured visualization and a brief analysis of the presented data.
 3. Create a content card with all four visualizations, where each is also a link to its associated visualization page.
+4. Add HTML code to allow page presentation to adapt based on browser screen size.

 ### Comparison Page

 1. Create a navigation bar with a header, a dropdown menu containing links to each visualization page, and links to the comparison and data pages.
 2. Create a content card with all four visualizations, where each is also a link to its associated visualization page.
+3. Add HTML code to allow page presentation to adapt based on browser screen size.

 ### Data Page

 1. Create a navigation bar with a header, a dropdown menu containing links to each visualization page, and links to the comparison and data pages.
 2. Create a content card with a table of the raw data used to generate all four visualizations.
+3. Add HTML code to allow page presentation to adapt based on browser screen size.

 ## Results